apache/airflow/airflow/providers/MANAGING_PROVIDERS_LIFECYCLE.rst

 * You will have to run  ``breeze setup regenerate-command-images`` to regenerate breeze help files
-* you will need to update ``extra-packages-ref.rst`` and in some cases - when mentioned there explicitly - ``setup.py`` to remove the provider from list of dependencies.
+* you will need to update ``extra-packages-ref.rst`` and in some cases - when mentioned there explicitly - ``pyproject.toml`` to remove the provider from list of dependencies.

-What happens under-the-hood as a result, is that ``generated/providers.json`` file is updated with the information about available providers and their dependencies and it is used by our tooling to exclude suspended providers from all relevant parts of the build and CI system (such as building CI image with dependencies, building documentation, running tests, etc.)
+What happens under-the-hood as a result, is that ``pyproject.toml`` file is updated with the information about available providers and their dependencies and it is used by our tooling to exclude suspended providers from all relevant parts of the build and CI system (such as building CI image with dependencies, building documentation, running tests, etc.)

 Resuming providers
 ==================